 4. Store information

 Mind maps organize content topically.
 Therefore, when built with a web-based mind map tool such as Lucidchart, they function ideally as a central repository of information.
-Store links, files, graphics, and colleague contact information all sorted by topic.
+Store links, files, graphics, and colleague contact information are all sorted by topic.
 Because this mind map lives in Lucidchart, you can share it with others that may need access to your files.
 They can open the document to find what they need every time.

 5. Whiteboard/brainstorm

 Ideate with your team using mind maps.
-Whether you are trying to solve a problem or come up with a new project, sitting down together and throwing ideas on a board is one of the best ways to tackle productivity freezes.
-Lucidchart supports multiple editors in a single document, meaning that everyone can contribute to a brainstorming mind map while one person organizes ideas into groups.
+Whether you are trying to solve a problem or come up with a new project, sitting down together and throwing ideas on a board is one of the best ways to tackle challenges.
+When you’ve hit a wall, Lucid’s intuitive mind mapping capabilities can use AI to suggest related ideas, expanding your mind and helping you continue your productivity.

 6. To-do lists